GSA/digitalgov.gov/content/posts/2015-03-19-getting-started-with-usability-testing.md

 ---
-url: /2015/03/19/getting-started-with-usability-testing/
 date: 2015-03-19 2:10:54 -0400
 title: Getting Started with Usability Testing
 summary: ' At the U.S. Agency for International Development (USAID), our new open data policy will begin making more Agency-funded data broadly accessible to the public.
-It completely changes the way we do business, and it also means that in the coming years, the amount of data we host'
+It completely changes the way we do business, and it also means that in the coming years, the amount of data we'
 authors:
   - laura-hughes
 categories:
   - Design
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - open data